MiSTer-unstable-nightlies/Build-Automation_MiSTer/README.md

 Automatic builds for your core repository.

+## How to add an official repository to #unstable-nightlies

+1. Fork the repository into the **MiSTer-unstable-nightlies** organization.
+If you don't have access but you are member of the **MiSTer-devel** organization, feel free to request it to the admins.
+2. Add the [ci_build.yml](templates/ci_build.yml) file to the fork repository at the path `.github/workflows/ci_build.yml`.

-## How to Use
+## How to build automatically your private repository

 1. Add the [ci_build.yml](templates/ci_build.yml) file to your repository at the path `.github/workflows/ci_build.yml`.
 After this, builds will be triggered automatically after a *push*.
-2. In case you want to tigger Discord notifications, add a [secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named `DISCORD_NIGHTLIES_WEBHOOK_URL` with your webhook URL to your repository. *(optional)*
+2. In case you want to trigger post-build actions, tweak the environment variables `DISPATCH_URL`, `DISPATCH_REF` and `DISPATCH_TOKEN` accordingly.
+So it can send a dispatch request to your listener repository.
+[Here is a an example](.github/workflows/listen_releases.yml) of a workflow listening for such request.
+You'll receive commit data that you may use for sending Discord notifications among other things. *(optional)*
 3. When the build is ready (check the **Actions** tab of your repository to see the job progress), find your `.rbf` file in the **Releases** page of your repository.

 ## FAQ